 We have to be careful about making any claims for the ability of phytoplankton to help dogs with cancer.
 All we can say is that we have heard that people have found the powder has been highly beneficial as a supporting element in their dog’s health journey.
 It is highly absorbable in a way which crosses the blood brain barrier.
 It contains more superoxide dismutase (SOD) than any other supplement, and since this is a primary antioxidant which is generally killed by stomach acid, this makes it ground breaking.
 SOD has already been used successfully for soft tissue inflammation in both canine and equine veterinary situations so there’s mounting evidence that it has beneficial properties.

-Helps Maintain a Shiny Coat
+The Best Omega 3 Supplement to Help Maintain a Shiny Coat

 The high bioavailable oil and nutrients in phytoplankton make it a superb addition to any dietary regime for your dog, and we’re confident you’ll notice a real shine to their coats soon after doing this.